nigelkirby/recipes/README.md

 ## Installation

-Must have Docker installed, simply clone repo and run:
+Must have Docker installed, first clone repo and enter it, all proceeding commands will be run from the cloned dir.
+Build the docker containers provided:

+    docker build -t recipes/php images/php
+    docker build -t recipes/nginx images/nginx

+Once the containers are built, use docker-compose to get all the containers running and linked.
+The run some init
+commands:

     docker-compose up -d
     docker-compose run php composer install -d /var/www